Northern mockingbird: Predation and threats

 Adult mockingbirds can fall victim to birds of prey such as the great horned owl, screech owl and sharp-shinned hawk, though their tenacious behavior makes them less likely to be captured.
-Scrub-jays also have killed and eaten mockingbirds.
+Scrub jays also have killed and eaten mockingbirds.
 Snakes rarely capture incubating females.
-Fledgelings have been prey to domestic cats, red-tailed hawks, and crows.
-Eggs and nestlings are consumed by blue jays, fish crows and American crows, red-tailed hawks, swallow-tailed kites, snakes, squirrels, and cats.
+Fledglings have been prey to domestic cats, red-tailed hawks, and crows.
+Eggs and nestlings are consumed by blue jays, fish crows, American crows, red-tailed hawks, swallow-tailed kites, snakes, squirrels, and cats.
 Blowfly larvae and Haemoproteus have been found in Florida and Arizona populations, respectively.

 Winter storms limit the expansion of mockingbirds in their range.
 The storms have played a role in the declining of the populations in Ohio (where it has since recovered), Michigan, Minnesota and likely in Quebec.
 Dry seasons also affect the mockingbird populations in Arizona.

 Intelligence

 In a paper published in 2009, researchers found that mockingbirds were able to recall an individual human who, earlier in the study, had approached and threatened the mockingbirds' nest.
 Researchers had one participant stand near a mockingbird nest and touch it, while others avoided the nest.
 Later, the mockingbirds recognized the intruder and exhibited defensive behavior, while ignoring the other individuals.
+A similar paper published in 2023 had several participants exhibit varying levels of threatening behavior towards nesting mockingbirds.
+During a three-day training period, "high threat" participants were instructed to touch the nest daily while accompanied by a "medium threat" participant who stood three meters away.
+"Low threat" participants approached the nest separately and also stood three meters away for 10 minutes.
+When flushed from their nests by participants during a testing period, the mockingbirds retreated further from individuals who had exhibited more threatening behavior during the training period.

+Another study tested the ability of mockingbirds to differentiate between different options when foraging.
+Mockingbirds were tasked with removing sticks supporting a platform that held food.
+The birds most often chose to remove as few sticks as possible when given the option to remove two or five sticks, and did not appear to improve in this ability between trials.
+This suggests that mockingbirds may have an innate ability to compare quantities of objects that allows them to make more optimal decisions in some cases.